kryptogo/jobs/README.md

 - Able to fluently write in English
 - Enjoys working closely with customers to ensure complete satisfaction

-#### KYC Part-timer

-**Senior students are welcome**

-The KYC specialist will be responsible for completing periodic Know-Your-Customer (KYC) reviews of existing clients in accordance with internal policies and regulatory requirements.

-**Responsibilities**:

-- Independent verification of information supplied
-- Review existing client data to ensure information is complete and accurate

-**Essential Requirements**:

-- Accuracy with excellent attention to detail
-- Enjoys working closely with customers to ensure complete satisfaction

 #### Customer Service Part-timer

 **Senior students are welcome**